nautechsystems/nautilus_trader/ROADMAP.md

 ## Vision

-To establish NautilusTrader as the standard platform for quantitative algorithmic trading, combining performance, usability, and comprehensive documentation for traders and developers alike.
+To establish NautilusTrader as the standard platform for quantitative algorithmic trading, combining performance, reliability, usability, and comprehensive documentation for traders and developers alike.

 ## Priorities

 1. **Port core to Rust**

    **Goal**: Leverage Rust's performance and safety features to improve reliability, performance and scalability.
-     - Incrementally rewrite performance-critical components.
+     - Rewrite performance-critical components in Rust (replacing existing Cython modules).
      - Ensure interoperability between Rust and Python layers using PyO3.
      - Benchmark performance improvements throughout the transition.
-     - Replace existing Cython modules.

 2. **Improve Documentation and Tutorials**

     **Goal**: Lower the learning curve for new users and empower developers with clear, comprehensive guides:
     - Fill gaps in user and developer documentation by adding missing sections.
-    - Refine in-code docstrings and examples for greater clarity and discoverability.
+    - Add additional tutorials and examples.

 3. **Improve Code Ergonomics**